 Instructions

 - In a large saucepan over medium heat, cook the chopped rhubarb and sugar until the rhubarb becomes soft and the sugar has dissolved, about 15 minutes.
-Use a stick blender to break up the rhubarb into a smooth puree.
-Alternatively, you can place the mixture in a blender and puree it.

 - Place the puree in an airtight container and refrigerate to cool for several hours or overnight.